awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_concepts.md

 **Finding**
 A potential security issue discovered by GuardDuty\.
 For more information, see [Findings](guardduty_findings.md)\.
 Findings are displayed in the GuardDuty console and contain a detailed description of the security issue\.
-You can also retrieve your generated findings by calling the [GetFindings](get-findings.md) and [ListFindings](list-findings.md) HTTPS API operations\.
+You can also retrieve your generated findings by calling the [GetFindings](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_GetFindings.html) and [ListFindings](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_ListFindings.html) API operations\.
 You can also see your GuardDuty findings through Amazon CloudWatch events\.
 GuardDuty sends findings to Amazon CloudWatch via HTTPS protocol\.
 For more information, see [Monitoring GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.

 **Trusted IP list**